Installation of the app

 2. After installing Nginx, we’re going to need to set up a few sites.
 There should already be a directory called /etc/nginx/sites-available, but if it is not there, just create it.
 Enter this directory.

 3. Now you’re going to need two configs again.
 As usual, just download them from here.
-This time it’s two files though.
-Make sure you grab both and put them into the /etc/nginx/sites-available folder.
+This time it’s three files though.
+Make sure you grab all of them and put them into the /etc/nginx/sites-available folder.

 4. Change the domains in the configurations (behind server_name) you just downloaded from me to reflect your domain setup (for example: main.liphium.com -> main.example.com).
 Make sure to not forget the semicolon at the end!